bediger4000/probability-club/README.md

 I'm not sure this merits a "Hard" rating.
 The only thing that's weird is keeping track of whether the last roll was a 5 or not.
-I'd give it a "Medium" maybe.
+I'd give it a "Medium", maybe, for the programming involved.

 This seems like a problem statement that invites the candidate to ask questions.
-It's possible that the interviewer wanted to elicit the candidate's thought processes, which would be revealed in questions to the interviewer, rather than seeing actual coding.
+It's possible that the interviewer wanted to elicit the candidate's thought processes, which would be revealed in questions to the interviewer.

 I think the candidate should ask questions.
 Just assuming probably gets you nowhere with interviewers that ask this question.